ArdaUzun-55/Sonny-1-2-in-Sonny-2017-Rework/README.md

 Download Instructions

-1.Step = Download the rar.file from the link down below.
+1.Step = Download the rar.file from the releases section.

 2.Step = Copy it and paste it in your steam Sonny folder -> Steam\steamapps\common\Sonny\SonnyWindows_Data\Managed.